Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Comprehensive Overview of FL

-To address the issue of data heterogeneity in FL, the authors in \cite{zhao2023clustered} put forth a clustered FL based on Momentum Gradient Descent (CFL-MGD) to improve the convergence rate of FL methods by incorporating cluster and momentum strategies and compared their results with existing approaches including k-means clustering, cosine distance-based approaches, and user-clustered algorithms.
-In CFL-MGD, participants with similar learning tasks fell into the same cluster according to their data.
-To update local model parameters, each participant in a cluster utilized its own data to update local model weights using momentum gradient descent.
-Their method integrated gradient averaging and model averaging for global average aggregation.
-They finally showed that the convergence of CFL-MGD for smooth and strongly convex loss functions was exponential.
-Another concern is that data heterogeneity among participants in FL gives rise to discrimination against unprivileged clusters assumed to have sensitive properties.
-To fill this gap, Salazar et al. in \cite{salazar2023fair} offered a novel fairness-aware FL method (FAIR-FATE) to prioritize fairer models during global model aggregation and obtain group equality while ensuring higher utility.
-FAIR-FATE represents a fairness-aware aggregation algorithm that considers individual participants' fairness when performing global model aggregation using a fair Momentum term.
-The fair Momentum term overcame the fluctuation that occurred with non-fair gradients and claimed their method was the first method in ML to use a fair Momentum estimate for fulfilling fairness.
-In other words, FAIR-FATE tackled the concern of fairness in FL by facilitating collaboration among participants to create fair models while ensuring data protection.
-Technically, their method leveraged a verified set on the central server to examine the fairness and calculated fair Momentum weights utilizing a fraction of the average of participants' weights and previous fair weights, leading to higher fairness than the existing global and local models.
-When using momentum gradient descent, the oscillations of noisy gradients are overcome by using an exponentially weighted average of the gradients.
-It is quicker than DP because it better approximates the gradients.\\ The Federated Averaging with Standard Momentum (FedMom) method is represented by the algorithm \ref{Momfl} \cite{salazar2023fair}.
-The Federated Averaging with Standard Momentum (FedMom) method is represented by the algorithm (\ref{Momfl}) \cite{salazar2023fair}.
-The local weight was computed by deducting $\Omega_{t}$ from received $\Omega^{k}_{t+1}$.
-In the next step, the local computed weights were averaged to build the global model weights, $\alpha$.
-In the following, a summation of the former weights, $\rho_{t}$, was used to obtain the Momentum update, $\rho_{t+1}$, and the global model weight, $\alpha$.
-To control the value of the previous weights, the authors defined $\tau$, denotedthe Momentum parameter.
-Eventually, the previous model was summarized to update the global model with the Momentum weight.
+An additional concern in FL pertains to the presence of data heterogeneity among participants, leading to potential discrimination against unprivileged clusters presumed to store sensitive properties.
+To fill this gap, Salazar \textit{et al.} in \cite{salazar2023fair} introduced a novel fairness-aware FL approach termed FAIR-FATE, aimed at prioritizing equitable models during global aggregation while maintaining superior utility.
+FAIR-FATE entails a fairness-aware aggregation algorithm that accounts for individual participants' fairness in global model aggregation through the utilization of a fair Momentum term.
+The fair momentum term effectively mitigates fluctuations associated with non-fair gradients, establishing their method as pioneering within ML for integrating a fair Momentum estimate to achieve fairness objectives.
+FAIR-FATE addresses fairness concerns in FL by guiding participant collaboration to construct equitable models while safeguarding data privacy.
+By employing momentum gradient descent, FAIR-FATE overcomes oscillations arising from noisy gradients through the utilization of exponentially weighted averages.
+This renders it faster than DP methods as it offers superior gradient approximation.\\ The Federated Averaging with Standard Momentum (FedMom \cite{salazar2023fair}) method is represented by the algorithm \ref{Momfl}.
+The local weight is computed by subtracting $\Omega_{t}$ from received $\Omega^{k}_{t+1}$.
+The local computed weights are averaged in the next step to build the global model weights, $\alpha$.
+In the following, a summation of the former weights, $\rho_{t}$, is used to obtain the Momentum update, $\rho_{t+1}$, and the global model weight, $\alpha$.
+The authors defined the momentum parameter $\tau$, to govern the impact of preceding weights.
+Consequently, the previous model is condensed to facilitate the update of the global model incorporating the momentum weight.
+Within the server, upon receiving each $\Psi^{k}_{t+1}$, the local update is computed by subtracting $\Psi{t}$.
+Subsequently, these local updates are aggregated to generate the global model update, denoted as $\nu$.
+Following this, the Momentum update $\rho_{t+1}$, is determined by adding a fraction of the previous update $\rho_{t}$ to the global model update $\nu$.
+The parameter $\tau$ controls the extent to which the previous update contributes.
+Ultimately, the global model is refreshed by adding the previous model to the momentum update.
+In the Algorithm (\ref{Momfl}), the Fadabound process is elaborated \cite{salazar2023fair}.